radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 **An external user** is a user that does not belong to the above two groups, for example a malicious actor outside of the organization.
 The security model of Backstage currently assumes that this group does not have any direct access to Backstage, and it is the responsibility of each adopter of Backstage to make sure this is the case.

-Users that are signed-in in to Backstage generally have full access to all information and actions.
-If more fine-grained control is required, the permissions system should be enabled and configured to restrict access as necessary.
+Users should be given access based on the trust level he/she belongs to using the Backstage permissions system.

 This web application is not intended to be public-facing; it is available on the intranet for use by both development and operations personnel working on a radified application using kubernetes port-forward
 ```